-In connection with the Merger, on March 31, 2023, the Exclusivity and Expenses Reimbursement Agreement, dated as of June 27, 2017, by and between the Company (then known as iStar Inc.) and Safehold E. as amended by the First Amendment to Exclusivity Agreement dated as of January 14 as terminated.
+In connection with the Merger, on March 31, 2023, the Exclusivity and Expenses Reimbursement Agreement, dated as of June 27, 2017, by and between the Company (then known as iStar Inc.) and Old SAFE, as amended by the First Amendment to Exclusivity Agreement, dated as of January 14, 2020, was terminated.